cbguder/books/README.md

 ## Caveats

-Only supports borrowing audiobooks at the moment.
+* Only supports borrowing audiobooks at the moment
+* The `repackage` command is experimental, and is likely to fail or produce invalid epub files

 ## See Also

-- [ping/odmpy](https://github.com/ping/odmpy) is a full-featured alternative written in Python
+- [ping/odmpy](https://github.com/ping/odmpy) is a full-featured alternative
+  written in Python